 If you scour online forums, you will easily find sinister stories about repeated attempts and failures in IELTS.
 People have lost their sleep and mind trying to get just an additional 0.5 score.
-The best one I heard was about a person who did whooping 23 attempts to clear IELTS.
+The best one I heard was about a person who did whopping 23 attempts to clear IELTS.
 I think he deserves Australian visa just for his perseverance and hard work.
 23 attempts, wow!
 If one combines all these stories, it can be a good material for a true horror TV series.
-Mr. James Wan, are you listening?
+Mr. M Night Shyamalan, are you listening? 😛

 The Divine Intervention

-I cannot stress how important it is to have a professional English skills coaching, no matter how proficient you are in English language.
+I cannot stress how important it is to have a professional coaching for IELTS, no matter how proficient you are in the English language.
 This is THE most important step one has to take to clear IELTS.

 Why English Professional Coaching Is Important?